CloudLabs-MOC/CloudLabs-SEED/Network-Security/Firewall-Exploration-Lab/Firewall-Exploration-Lab.md

     # nc 192.168.60.5 9090
     <type something, then hit return>
     ```

 ### 5.2 Task 3.B: Setting Up a Stateful Firewall

 Now we are ready to set up firewall rules based on connections.
-In the following example, the "`-m
-conntrack`" option indicates that we are using the `conntrack` module, which is a very important mod-
-ule for `iptables`; it tracks connections, and `iptables` replies on the tracking information to build
-stateful firewalls.
-The `--ctsate ESTABLISHED,RELATED` indicates that whether a packet belongs
-to an `ESTABLISHED` or` RELATED `connection.
-The rule allows TCP packets belonging to an existing
-connection to pass through.
+In the following example, the "`-m conntrack`" option indicates that we are using the `conntrack` module, which is a very important module for `iptables`; it tracks connections, and `iptables` replies on the tracking information to build stateful firewalls.
+The `--ctsate ESTABLISHED,RELATED` indicates that whether a packet belongs to an `ESTABLISHED` or `RELATED` connection.
+The rule allows TCP packets belonging to an existing connection to pass through.
 ```
 iptables -A FORWARD -p tcp -m conntrack     \
          --ctstate ESTABLISHED,RELATED -j ACCEPT
 ```
-The rule above does not cover the SYN packets, which do not belong to any established connection.
+&emsp; The rule above does not cover the SYN packets, which do not belong to any established connection.
 Without it, we will not be able to create a connection in the first place.
-Therefore, we need to add a rule to
-accept incoming SYN packet:
+Therefore, we need to add a rule to accept incoming SYN packet:
 ```
 iptables -A FORWARD -p tcp -i eth0 --dport 8080 --syn     \
          -m conntrack --ctstate NEW -j ACCEPT
 ```
-Finally, we will set the default policy on FORWARD to drop everything.
-This way, if a packet is not
-accepted by the two rules above, they will be dropped.
+&emsp; Finally, we will set the default policy on FORWARD to drop everything.
+This way, if a packet is not accepted by the two rules above, they will be dropped.
 ```
 iptables -P FORWARD DROP
 ```
-Please rewrite the firewall rules in Task 2.C, but this time,**we will add a rule allowing internal hosts to
-visit any external server**(this was not allowed in Task 2.C).
-After you write the rules using the connection
-tracking mechanism, think about how to do it without using the connection tracking mechanism (you do not
-need to actually implement them).
-Based on these two sets of rules, compare these two different approaches,
-and explain the advantage and disadvantage of each approach.
-When you are done with this task, remember
-to clear all the rules.
+&emsp; Please rewrite the firewall rules in Task 2.C, but this time, **we will add a rule allowing internal hosts to visit any external server** (this was not allowed in Task 2.C).
+After you write the rules using the connection tracking mechanism, think about how to do it without using the connection tracking mechanism (you do not need to actually implement them).
+Based on these two sets of rules, compare these two different approaches, and explain the advantage and disadvantage of each approach.
+When you are done with this task, remember to clear all the rules.

 ## 6 Task 4: Limiting Network Traffic